kjswaruph/fossee-intern-task/README.md

-# FOSSEE System Administrator Task - Digital Ocean & Keycloak SSO Setup
+# FOSSEE System Administrator Task

+> This repository contains my submission for the FOSSEE System Administration Internship Task 2025.

 ## Table of Contents